HilkeB/social-robot-design-portfolio/docs/project5.md

 POEMS framework [^1] embodiment toolkit case study
 ///

-The fllowing three robot embodiements were created (from left to right):
+The following three robot embodiements were created (from left to right):

 - The robot should be a positive and approachable robot which finds its way through sonar.
 To achieve this, two speakers were placed on the fundamental block and represented the eyes of the robot.
 In addition, a blueberry representing the receiver was added to the robot.
 - The blue color was used to evoke calm and negative, sad emotions, since this robot is a robot to talk to when you are sad and therefore it needs to be empathic and show it feels you.
 Ears since it can hear and make sounds (beeps).
 I also gave it a nose and eyes since it is a social robot which is made for interaction with humans.
 The joystick on the head can be used to provide input in the robot and set it to different modes such as listening, cheering up, wake up and sleep.